MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

     using System.Text;
     ```

-4. Declare a string variable to hold your source data, and two arrays of bytes (of undefined size) to hold the source bytes and the resulting hash value.
+4. Declare a string variable to hold your source data, and two byte arrays (of undefined size) to hold the source bytes and the resulting hash value.

     ```csharp
     string sSourceData;